 Bourbon Molasses Chocolate Pecan Pie

 Boston is one of the most historical cities in the U.S. and as you walk through the city it is so apparent.
 There are so many historical sites.
 So many, in fact, that there is a walking trail you can follow through the city to hit some of the biggest historical spots.
-There’s the Boston Tea Party, and Paul Revere, and the Boston Massacre.
-There’s the Bunker Hill Monument, the U.S.S.
-Constitution, and the Boston Common.
-There’s Harvard University and Fenway Park.
-Every single thing in Boston has quite a history.
-But there is a much lesser known story in Boston’s history.
-More specifically, in the North End of Boston (also known as Boston’s Little Italy).
+But the historical fact I find most interesting is not part of the trail.

+On January 15, 1919, a silo filled with molasses burst open and flooded the North End neighborhood, killing 21 people and injuring 150.
+It’s such a unique and interesting story that, at least outside of Boston, seems mostly unknown.
 Because I now live in the North End, and because this week marks the 100th anniversary of the flood, I have made a dessert to honor this event.
 It combines my southern roots with my Boston home.
 It’s Bourbon and it’s Molasses.
 A taste of both of my homes combined in a pie.

 How to Make Bourbon Molasses Chocolate Pecan Pie